 Cleaning: Gently wash the tooth with saline or chlorhexidine.

-Anesthesia & Socket: Administer anesthesia without vasoconstrictor, irrigate the socket.
+Anesthesia & Socket: Administer anesthesia without vasoconstrictor, wash the socket.

-Fixation: Replant with finger pressure, take a radiograph, apply a flexible splint for 2 weeks (4 weeks if there is an alveolar fracture).
+Fixation: Replant with finger pressure, take a radiograph, apply a flexible splint for 2 weeks (4 weeks if an alveolar fracture is present).

-Prescription: Systemic antibiotics, chlorhexidine mouthwash, soft diet, check tetanus status.
+Prescription: Systemic antibiotics, chlorhexidine mouthwash, soft diet, tetanus control.

-⏱️ CONDITION 1: Dry Time < 60 Min (or replanted at the scene)
+⏱️ CONDITION 1: Extraoral Dry Time < 60 Min (or replanted at the scene)

 DO NOT START root canal treatment IMMEDIATELY (wait for revascularization).